 It may sound different but when preparing your tarts, you should never need to grease the tart shells.
 In most commercial kitchens they don’t even wash them!
 It’s best just to wipe them over after each use.

-5. Chill again and Refrigerate!
+5. Chill again and refrigerate!

 The fridge can be your dough’s best friend, so once your tart shells are lined with pastry, refrigerate them again before trimming the top.
 This will ensure the top has a cleaner edge when baked and will keep your tart looking flawless.

-6. Go with Silikomart.
+6. Choose Silikomart.

 The Silikomart tart rings are perforated which allows any trapped air to release.
 Solid tart rings often trap air, which expands when heated and may create a divot on the side of your tart shell.
 Silikomart’s perforated tart rings and thermoplastic crush-proof material provide a much more even back than standard tart rings.

-Ready to the watch and learn more step-by-step tutorials in tart making – Subscribe to Savour Online Classes today!
+Ready to the watch and learn more step-by-step tutorials in tart making?
+Subscribe to Savour Online Classes today!